indico/indico-user-docs/user_guide/survey_define.md

 ## Define your survey

 First you will have to login in to Indico and create an **event** that matches your needs (meeting or lecture or conference).
-To learn how to do this, please see the relevant sections in this book.
+To learn how to do this, please see the relevant sections in this documentation.

-On your event Management page, accessible by clicking on the **pencil** on the top of the event display page, select _Surveys_, which is under _Organization_ on the left banner.
+On your event management page, accessible by clicking on the **pencil** on the top of the event display page, select _Surveys_, which is under _Organization_ on the left banner.

 Click on _Create Survey _ to start the Survey definition.